EEN421/EEN421.github.io/_posts/🔪 Cutting Through the Noise: Reducing Fortinet Teardown Traffic in Microsoft Sentinel.md

 - Target the right stream/table: Attach the transform to Microsoft-CommonSecurityLog (this query references fields like DeviceVendor, DeviceProduct, Message, Activity that exist there).
 If you associate this with another stream/table, expect field mismatches even though you used columnifexists.

-After taking into account all of the above, here's what your 1-line JSON transform KQL should look like:
+After taking into account all of the above, here's what your 1-line JSON-ready transform KQL statement should look like:

 ```json
 "transformKql": "source\n| where DeviceVendor == \"Fortinet\" or DeviceProduct startswith \"Fortigate\"\n| extend tmpMsg = tostring(columnifexists(\"Message\",\"\"))\n| extend tmpAct = tostring(columnifexists(\"Activity\",\"\"))\n| extend tmpCombined = iff(isnotempty(tmpMsg), tmpMsg, tmpAct)\n| where tmpCombined !has \"traffic:forward close\"\n| where tmpCombined !has \"traffic:forward client-rst\"\n| where tmpCombined !has \"traffic:forward server-rst\"\n| where tmpCombined !has \"traffic:forward timeout\"\n| where tmpCombined !has \"traffic:forward cancel\"\n| where tmpCombined !has \"traffic:forward client-fin\"\n| where tmpCombined !has \"traffic:forward server-fin\"\n| where tmpCombined !has \"traffic:local close\"\n| where tmpCombined !has \"traffic:local client-rst\"\n| where tmpCombined !has \"traffic:local timeout\"\n| where tmpCombined !has \"traffic:local server-rst\"\n| project-away tmpMsg, tmpAct, tmpCombined"